 How do I Invest in a Spousal IRA?

 Like a regular IRA, a spousal IRA allows you to choose a traditional IRA, for tax-deferred growth, or a Roth IRA, for tax-free growth.

-IRAs are flexible so you can open an IRA investment account with almost any investment brokerage company (for example, Vanguard or Ally Invest) with no minimum – unless the company or the funds you choose impose one.
+IRAs are flexible so you can open an IRA investment account with almost any investment brokerage company (for example, Vanguard, Fidelity, or Charles Schwab) with no minimum – unless the company or the funds you choose impose one.

 You can also pick a variety of investments.
 Your choices include individual stocks and bonds, mutual funds, and exchange-traded funds.
 However, a broad-based mutual fund like an index fund can make it easy to invest, just try to keep your expense ratio low.

 Additionally, the most important aspect to saving for retirement is to start investing as young as you can, as compound interest over time usually matters more than picking the ideal fund.

 If a spousal IRA sounds right for your household, don’t delay.
 Contact a reliable brokerage company and start investing in a spousal IRA today.